dotnet/winforms/Documentation/roadmap.md

 Windows-specific platform pieces and for now will remain Windows only.

-At present, our team's primary focus is making additional components of WinForms available as open source in this repo, and adding the ability to run tests publicly so we can accept PRs from the open source community.
+At present, our team's primary focus is making additional components of WinForms available as open source in this repo, ensuring functional parity with the WinForms as it currently exists .NET Framework, and adding the ability to run tests publicly so we can accept PRs from the open source community.
 Here are our short-term and long-term goals.

 ## Short-Term

-* Finish porting all components to open source
-* Add more functional tests for CI/CD
+* Port existing functional tests and infrastructure to this repo
-* Add unit tests across all components
 * Add Application property for DPI Awareness setting

-## Longer-Term
+## Long-Term

-* Support for next generation of Per Monitor Awareness (PMA) for all controls
+* Add WinForms Designer support for .NET Core 3 projects in Visual Studio
 * Fix existing PMA bugs
 * Add a new “clean" way of calculating location/size information in PMA mode.
-* Make new projects to be per monitor aware
+* Make new projects be per monitor aware
 * Add Edge browser control
 * Add Data Visualization controls
 * Improve accessibility support for some missing UIA interfaces